sbarex/SourceCodeSyntaxHighlight/README.md

 ## Note for download precompiled release
 The [precompiled app](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) is not notarized or signed.
-When you download the precompiled app you must strip quarantine flag before execute this command from the terminal:
+When you download the precompiled app you must strip quarantine flag.
+You can launch the app with right click (or ctrl click) on the app icon anche choosing the open action.
+Also you can execute this command from the terminal:

 ```
 $ xattr -r -d com.apple.quarantine "FULL PATH OF THE Syntax Highlight.app (you can drag the file to get the pull path)"